János Aczél (mathematician): Awards and honors

 Aczél held honorary degrees from the University of Karlsruhe, the University of Graz, and the University of Silesia in Katowice.

 In 1971, he was elected a fellow of the Royal Society of Canada.
 He was the 1988 winner of the Santiago Ramón y Cajal Medal.
-In 1990, he became an external member of the Hungarian Academy of Sciences, and, in 2004, he was honored by the academy as one of the "big five" most distinguished Hungarian mathematicians.
+In 1990, he became an external member of the Hungarian Academy of Sciences, and, in 2004, he was honored by the academy as one of the "big five" - five distinguished Hungarian mathematicians born in 1924 and graduating/obtaining a doctorate in 1947.
 The other honorees were John Horvath, Steven Gaal, Ákos Császár and László Fuchs.
 In 2008, he became an honorary member of the Hamburg Mathematical Society, the oldest active mathematical society in the world.

 In 2004, he won the Kampé de Fériet Award of the annual Information Processing and Management of Uncertainty conference, "for his pioneering work on the theory of functional equations, with applications in many fields, such as information measures, index numbers, group decision making, aggregation, production functions, laws of science, theory of measurement and utility theory."

 Issues of the journal Aequationes Mathematicae were dedicated to Aczél in 1999, 2005, and 2010, in honor of his 75th, 80th, and 85th birthdays.
-He died six days after his 95th birthday on 1 January 2020.
+He died at the age of 95 on 1 January 2020.